Adopted Local Development Plan

 SPG for Consultation

-The document has been updated to relfect the latest national planning policy in Future Wales - The National Plan 2040 (Welsh Government), the latest landscape guidance and good practice, new wind energy developments and the increased size of turbines now being considered.
+A previous version of the draft Landscape Character Assessment was consulted on in July 2019 The document has been updated to reflect the latest national planning policy in Future Wales - The National Plan 2040 (Welsh Government), and the latest landscape guidance and good practice.

-All comments received in relation to this item of draft Supplementary Planning Guidance will be acknowledged, made public and reported to the National Park Authority and to Pembrokeshire County Council's Cabinet.
+All comments received in relation to this item of draft Supplementary Planning Guidance will be acknowledged, made public and reported to Pembrokeshire County Council's Cabinet.
 All those who comment will be advised of the outcome of those meetings.

 Local Development Plans (LDPs) contain policies and proposals that provide a basis for decision-making on planning applications and for framing conditions on consented applications.
 The Council's LDP was adopted on 28th February 2013.